DramBero/teos_quest-editor-v3/README.md

 ```

 Stack:
-Vue3 (Composition API + TS)
+- Vue3 (Composition API + TS)
-Pinia - for storage
+- Pinia - for storage
-Tauri - for compiling into desktop apps
+- Tauri - for compiling into desktop apps
-TresJS (ThreeJS) - for 3D model rendering
+- TresJS (ThreeJS) - for 3D model rendering
-Dexie - for IndexedDB
+- Dexie - for IndexedDB

 ### License
 This project is licensed under the GNU General Public License v3.
 See the LICENSE file for details.

 ### Acknowledgements:
-tes3 library and its WASM module by Greatness7 (https://github.com/Greatness7/tes3)
+- tes3 library and its WASM module by Greatness7 (https://github.com/Greatness7/tes3)
-Pelagiad font
+- Pelagiad font by Isaskar (https://github.com/Isaskar/Pelagiad)
-Uses some assets from mods like Caleb's faces and Facelift
+- Uses some assets from mods like Caleb's faces and Facelift